Technical Onboarding - Productive Teams from Day 1

 - they can focus fully on professional and social integration during onboarding.

-Fully equipping employees - This includes
+Fully equipping employees - that's what it takes

 Workplace